awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-objects.rst

 Upload an Object
 ================

-Build a :aws-java-class-prev:`PutObjectRequest <services/s3/model/PutObjectRequest>`
+Build a :aws-java-class:`PutObjectRequest <services/s3/model/PutObjectRequest>`
 and supply a bucket name and key name.
-Then use the |s3client|'s :methodname:`putObject` method with a :aws-java-class-prev:`RequestBody <core/sync/RequestBody>` that contains the object content and the :classname:`PutObjectRequest` object.
+Then use the |s3client|'s :methodname:`putObject` method with a :aws-java-class:`RequestBody <core/sync/RequestBody>` that contains the object content and the :classname:`PutObjectRequest` object.
 *The bucket must exist, or the service will return an error.*